NordPass Review

 Customer support

 Settings have a link to NordPass Help Center, but only on mobile apps.
-Here you can search the knowledgebase or submit a request.
+Here, you can search the knowledge base or submit a request.
 Sadly, there’s no live chat, not even for the premium clients.

-It turns out there’s no way to reset your 2FA but completely wiping out your vault, which means that it’s as essential as your master password.
+It turns out there’s no way to reset your 2FA but completely wipe out your vault, which means that it’s as essential as your master password.
 It also means there’s no point in restoring your account unless you want to use the same email address for your Second Reincarnation.

 NordPass video review